Inspiration

 What's next for Aegis Morpheme X

 The code is on GitHub under the MIT license.
-Next up is a technical whitepaper and an open contributor call.
-On the real-world side, I'm exploring deployment of a simplified AMX version for respiratory disease monitoring in low-resource settings, in early conversations with a Dhaka-based community health organization.
-On the technical roadmap: replacing the simulated cough model with a real TensorFlow Lite model that runs entirely on-device, moving the agent-to-agent commerce layer from simulation to a live HCS-10 OpenConvAI registry, and eventually expanding the same verifiable governance layer into supply chain AI, financial compliance, and autonomous vehicle systems.
+I'm working on a technical whitepaper and an open contributor call.
+On the real-world side, I'm in early conversations with a Dhaka-based community health organization about deploying a simplified AMX version for respiratory disease monitoring in low-resource settings.
+On the technical side: replacing the synthetic cough model with a real TensorFlow Lite model that runs entirely on-device, moving agent-to-agent commerce from simulation to a live HCS-10 OpenConvAI registry, and expanding the same governance layer into supply chain AI and financial compliance.

 Built With